THE green plant

 His other worry concerned the ongoing maintenance of the plants.
 As he puts it, “It would have a very negative effect if we had a dying forest on our hands.”
 But the automatic watering and fertilizing system, plus the hiring of a couple of plant doctors, have kept the plants looking as good as new more than a year on.

 “I smile to myself when I see people having a meeting sitting on the benches under the plants, it’s really nice,” Wittek says.
-He’s convinced that the green environment has produced a very positive feeling among the 300-strong workforce, which is reflected in the way that they work and the products they produce.
+He’s convinced that the green environment has produced a very positive feeling among the 300-strong workforce, which is reflected in the way that they work and the cooling systems they produce.

 Both men believe that the project’s success owed much to the complementary skills of the Güntner and Therme NAT teams.